MATVEN/piattaforma-disdette/roadmap-log.md

     - Adds RLS policies for `UPDATE`/`DELETE` on all storage buckets to allow overwrites (`upsert: true`).
     - Fixes issue where inputs were cleared after saving (adds `.select().single()` to the `upsert`).
     - Adds redirect from `/profileUser` back to `/dashboard` after successful save.

+- **Implements Google Social Login (C10)**
+  - **Backend (Supabase Config):**
+    - Configured Google as an OAuth provider in the Supabase dashboard (requires Client ID and Secret from Google Cloud Console).

+  - **Frontend (Login Page):**
+    - Adds a "Accedi con Google" button to the '/login/page.tsx'.
+    - Implements the 'handleLoginWithGoogle' function using 'supabase.auth.signInWithOAuth'.

+  - **Database (SQL Trigger):**
+    - Replaces the old 'handle_new_user' trigger with an upgraded version.
+    - The new trigger checks 'raw_user_meta_data' for the 'full_name' provided by Google.
+    - Automatically parses 'full_name' into 'nome' and 'cognome' and pre-populates these fields in the 'profiles' table upon a new social login.